-Mediterranean soils are usually poor in nutrients (Sardans and Peñuelas, 2013).
 Shifts in plant phenology can affect the cycling of nutrients that in turn might affect the nutrient availability for plant growth (Richardson et al., 2013).
 In addition, drought can condition nutrient availability for plant growth, either by decreased litterfall decomposition due to limited microbial activity and/or by limited nutrient uptake by roots due to lower mass flow and diffusion.
 Retranslocation of nutrients from senescent to new leaves is a key process that contributes for the nutrient conservation in plants, reducing the dependence of plants on soil nutrient availability (Aerts, 1996; Fioretto et al., 2003; Xu et al., 2017; Wang et al., 2018).
-Nutrient retranslocation typically increases in the Mediterranean tree species before leaf senescence (Sardans and Peñuelas, 2013).
-Climate is a primary driver of nitrogen resorption efficiency (i.e. percentage of nitrogen that is retranslocated or resorbed, from senescent to green leaves, NRE) (Aerts, 1996)., which is known to globally decrease with mean annual precipitation and mean annual temperature (Vergutz et al., 2012; Wang et al., 2018).
+Nutrient retranslocation typically increases in Mediterranean tree species before leaf senescence (Sardans and Peñuelas, 2013).
+Climate is a primary driver of nitrogen resorption efficiency (i.e. percentage of nitrogen that is retranslocated or resorbed, from senescent to green leaves, NRE) (Aerts, 1996), which is known to globally decrease with mean annual precipitation and temperature (Vergutz et al., 2012; Wang et al., 2018).
 However, it is not clear if NRE depends directly on annual precipitation or if the reduced water availability elicits a response in NRE (Brant and Chen, 2015).
-The reported impacts of drought are not consistent.
+The reported impacts of drought on NRE are not consistent.
 Studies with herbaceous species reported drought to either increase (Zhao et al., 2017) or decrease NRE (Drenovsky et al., 2012; Khasanova et al., 2013).
-Also, no changes in NRE were observed between two distinct rainfall zones in Australian schlerophyll species (Wright and Westoby, 2003).
-More importantly, in Mediterranean ecosystems, it is not known how NRE is affected by increasing drought conditions (Sardans and Peñuelas, 2013).
+Also, no changes in NRE were observed in Australian schlerophyll species between two distinct rainfall zones (Wright and Westoby, 2003).
+More importantly, in Mediterranean ecosystems that usually have low nutrient soils (Sardans and Peñuelas, 2013) it is not known how increasing drought severity affects NRE (Sardans and Peñuelas, 2013).

 Due to a plethora of adaptation strategies to withstand long periods of water shortage (see a review by Sardans and Peñuelas (2013)), among other particularities, Mediterranean ecosystems are considered exceptional models to study the effects of climate change (Niinemets and Keenan, 2014; Doblas-Miranda et al., 2015).
 One important Mediterranean tree species is cork oak (Quercus suber).
-It is an evergreen tree with a leafing phenology, characterized by short-lived leaves that usually are shed within one year (Natividade, 1950; Pereira et al., 1987; Escudero et al., 1992; Aronson et al., 2009), concurrently with spring growth.
+It is an evergreen tree with short-lived leaves that usually are shed within one year (Natividade, 1950; Pereira et al., 1987; Escudero et al., 1992; Aronson et al., 2009), concurrently with spring growth.
 Like other Mediterranean oaks, cork oak is adapted to the Mediterranean climate, being able to survive summer drought.
 However, this tree species is showing signs of increasing vulnerability, mostly due to increased drought occurrence and poor management practices (Costa et al., 2011; Camilo-Alves et al., 2013).
-Cork oak phenological responses to the forecasted increase in severe drought episodes are still largely unknown.
-In addition, available studies on cork oak rarely compared nutrient dynamics in green and senescent leaves (Delarco et al., 1991; Andivia et al., 2009), making difficult to evaluate the impact of climate change, or drought in particular, on nutrient cycling in Mediterranean cork oak woodlands.
+Cork oak phenological responses to the forecasted increase of severe droughts are still largely unknown.
+In addition, available studies on cork oak rarely compared nutrient dynamics in green and senescent leaves (Delarco et al., 1991; Andivia et al., 2009).